Engineered For Trust, Built For Scale.

 1.3 “Goods” means any product, hardware, component, software, or accessory supplied under a Contract.

-1.4 “Services” means installation, configuration, maintenance, cloud access or other professional support supplied under a Contract.
+1.4 “Services” means installation, configuration, maintenance, cloud access, or other professional or technical services supplied under a Contract.

-1.5 “Contract” means the binding agreement formed on GeiG’s written acceptance of the Customer’s order or on delivery of Goods or commencement of Services, whichever occurs first.
+1.5 “Contract” means the binding agreement formed on GeiG’s written acceptance of the Customer’s order, delivery of Goods, or commencement of Services, whichever occurs first.

-1.6 These Terms apply only to business-to-business (B2B) transactions and not to consumers.
+1.6 These Terms apply only to business-to-business (B2B) transactions and do not apply to consumers.

 1.7 Headings do not affect interpretation.
-Singular includes plural and vice versa.
-References to legislation include amendments and successors.
+Words in the singular include the plural and vice versa.
+References to legislation include amendments and re-enactments.

 Section 2 – Basis of Sale

-2.1 All quotations, proposals and offers are subject to these Terms, which prevail over Customer terms.
+2.1 All quotations, proposals and offers are subject to these Terms, which prevail over any Customer terms.

-2.2 No Contract exists until GeiG accepts the order in writing or delivers Goods/commences Services.
+2.2 No Contract exists until GeiG accepts the order in writing or delivers Goods or commences Services.

-2.3 Customer warrants it has authority to enter the Contract.
+2.3 The Customer warrants that it has full authority to enter into the Contract.

-2.4 GeiG may correct clerical errors in quotations, acknowledgements or invoices.
+2.4 GeiG may correct clerical or typographical errors in quotations, acknowledgements or invoices.

-2.5 Oral promises by staff are not binding unless confirmed in writing by an authorised GeiG representative.
+2.5 Oral statements by staff are not binding unless confirmed in writing by an authorised GeiG representative.

-2.6 The Customer confirms it does not rely on representations not contained in these Terms.
+2.6 The Customer confirms it does not rely on representations not expressly set out in these Terms.

 Section 3 – Orders, Cancellations and Variations

-3.1 Orders must contain accurate product codes, quantities and delivery details and are subject to stock and credit approval.
+3.1 Orders must include accurate product codes, quantities and delivery details and are subject to stock availability and credit approval.

-3.2 Orders cannot be cancelled or varied except with GeiG’s prior written consent.
+3.2 Orders may not be cancelled or varied without GeiG’s prior written consent.

-3.3 Where GeiG accepts cancellation or variation, Customer will pay a cancellation fee equal to 20% of order value or GeiG’s actual costs, whichever is greater.
+3.3 Where cancellation or variation is accepted, the Customer shall pay a cancellation fee equal to 20% of the order value or GeiG’s actual costs, whichever is greater.

-3.4 Custom or special-built Goods are non-cancellable once manufacture commences.
+3.4 Custom, configured or special-built Goods are non-cancellable once manufacture or configuration has commenced.

-3.5 The Customer acknowledges no statutory consumer cooling-off rights apply to B2B purchases.
+3.5 The Customer acknowledges that no statutory consumer cooling-off rights apply to B2B purchases.

-3.6 GeiG may decline orders if the account is in arrears, export restrictions apply, or fulfilment would contravene law or policy.
+3.6 GeiG may decline or suspend orders where accounts are overdue, export restrictions apply, or fulfilment would breach law or policy.

 Section 4 – Delivery and Risk Transfer

-4.1 GeiG will deliver to the address in the order or make Goods available for collection as agreed.
+4.1 GeiG will deliver Goods to the address specified in the order or make them available for collection as agreed.

 4.2 Delivery dates are estimates unless expressly guaranteed in writing.

-4.6 If delivery is delayed due to Customer’s fault, GeiG may store Goods at Customer’s cost and risk and charge for re-delivery.
+4.6 Where delivery is delayed due to the Customer, GeiG may store Goods at the Customer’s cost and risk and charge for re-delivery.

-4.7 GeiG may deliver by instalments; each instalment is a separate sale.
+4.7 GeiG may deliver Goods by instalments; each instalment constitutes a separate sale.

-4.8 Delivery is under Incoterms® 2020, default EXW GeiG’s UK warehouse unless agreed otherwise.
+4.8 Delivery is governed by Incoterms® 2020, default EXW (UK) unless otherwise agreed in writing.

-4.9 GeiG is not liable for delays caused by carriers, customs or events beyond its control.
+4.9 GeiG is not liable for delays caused by carriers, customs authorities, or events beyond its reasonable control.

 Section 5 – Returns, Acceptance and Warranty

-5.1 No Goods may be returned without a valid Return Material Authorisation (RMA) issued by GeiG.
+5.1 Goods may not be returned without a valid Return Material Authorisation (RMA) issued by GeiG.

-5.2 GeiG accepts returns only for defective or incorrectly supplied Goods or where authorised.
+5.2 Returns are accepted only for defective or incorrectly supplied Goods or where expressly authorised.

-5.4 Customer bears return carriage costs unless return is GeiG’s error.
+5.4 The Customer bears return carriage costs unless the return arises from GeiG’s error.

-5.5 GeiG warrants Goods are free from defects in material and workmanship for 12 months from delivery unless otherwise stated in writing.
+5.5 GeiG warrants that Goods are free from defects in materials and workmanship for 12 months from delivery, unless otherwise stated in writing.

-5.6 Warranty excludes defects caused by installation, storage, modification, misuse, normal wear and tear or breach of instructions.
+5.6 The warranty excludes defects caused by incorrect installation, storage, modification, misuse, neglect, normal wear and tear, or breach of instructions.

-5.7 GeiG may repair, replace or credit defective Goods at its discretion upon verification.
+5.7 GeiG may, at its discretion, repair, replace or credit defective Goods once verified.

 5.8 Except as expressly stated, all other warranties and conditions are excluded to the fullest extent permitted by law.